mandadapu-group/parallel-swap-mc/README.md

 The plugin works like HOOMD-Blue's HPMC, but with more limited features (see section **ParallelSwapMC vs. HOOMD-Blue's HPMC**).
 This means that **you don't have to import hoomd.hpmc to use the plugin**.
 In fact, running a Monte Carlo simulation with ParallelSwapMC works (practically) the same way as HPMC.

-Below is a sample Python Script to run a continuous polydisperse particle system, whose particle size distribution is a uniform distribution:
+Below is a sample Python Script to run a continuous polydisperse hard disks system, whose particle size distribution is a uniform distribution:
 ```python
 import hoomd
 import hoomd.swapmc as swap